 - Cut a piece of fabric that is as wide as ‘wrist to wrist’ and the length should be DOUBLE your preferred length.

-- Cut up the fold ON THE LENGTH.
+- Cut up the fold from edge to center ON THE LENGTH.
 This will be your center front.

 - I then took my favorite pattern and rounded out the back and front necklines.